 Imam Baqir's messianism (mahdawiyyah) was one of the incorrect beliefs rejected by the Imam during the time of Imam Sadiq40.
-Believing in the Imams' prophethood, which was also introduced by the Ghulat, was rejected by the Imams.
+Believing in the Imams' prophethood, which was also introduced by the

+Ghulat, was rejected by the Imams.
 Imam Sadiq said, "May God curse those who consider us to be God's prophets and may God curse those who may have uncertainty in its regard41."

-Another extreme belief the Ghulat held was in using the term "It is he who is the God of the heavens and the God of the Earth, and said: we mean the Imam42."
+Another extreme belief the Ghulat held was in using the term "اله" (God) in regards to the Imam, "It is he who is the God of the heavens and the God of the Earth, and said: we mean the Imam42."